Benzodiazepines: A Very Powerful Medication With Varied Uses

 Doctor use Benzodiazepines to treat a broad range of physical and mental disorders.
 These include anxiety, seizures, sleeplessness or insomnia, and abnormal muscle contractions.
 Moreover, they may also use it before a major surgery to relax the muscles or cause loss of memory.

 Benzos work by altering the activity of a type of chemical in the brain.
 They call it Gamma Aminobutyric Acid (GABA).
-By enhancing the activity of GABA, they induce calming and relaxing effects on the brain and body.
+By enhancing the activity of GABA, they induce calming and relaxing effects on the brain and body which is the major sign of Benzodiazepines use.

 What Are The Types Of Benzodiazepines?